Topsort/topsort.js/README.md

   // note: this is an invalid key and won't work, you need to replace it with your own
   apiKey: "TSE_4S6o1g1CB5tyRENfhDMAn6viR7A5cy3j1JAR",
   userAgent: "Mozilla/5.0", // optional user agent to be added as part of the request
-  timeout: 50 // optional timeout signal to be added asp art of the request };
+  timeout: 50 // optional timeout for the request
+};

 const topsortClient = new TopsortClient(config)